What to expect in digital media in 2020 – TechCrunch

 Meanwhile, live sports remains the last hope of broadcast TV networks as all other shows go to streaming.
 Consumers still value watching sports in real-time.
 Streaming services are coming for live sports too, however, and will make progress toward that goal in 2020.
 Three weeks ago, DAZN secured the rights to the 2021/22 season of Germany’s Champions League, beating out broadcaster Sky which has shown the matches for the last 20 years.
 Amazon and YouTube continue to explore bids for sports rights while Facebook and Twitter are stepping back from their efforts.
 YouTube’s “YouTube TV” and Disney’s “Hulu with Live TV” will cause more consumers to cancel cable TV subscriptions in 2020 and go streaming-only.

 The winners in the film & TV sector right now are top production companies.
-The war for streaming video dominance driving several of the world’s wealthiest companies (and individuals) to pour tens of billions of dollars into content.
+The war for streaming video dominance is driving several of the world’s wealthiest companies (and individuals) to pour tens of billions of dollars into content.
 Large corporations own the distribution platforms here; the only “startups” to enter with strength — DAZN and Quibi — have been launched by billionaires and started with billion-dollar spending commitments.
 The entrepreneurial opportunity is on the content creation side — with producers creating shows not with software developers creating platforms.

 Gaming

-The gaming market is predicted to grow nearly 9% year-over-year from $152 billion globally in 2019 to $165 billion in 2020, according to research firm Newzoo, with more than two billion people playing games each year.
+The gaming market is predicted to grow nearly 9% year-over-year from $152 billion globally in 2019 to $165 billion in 2020, according to research firm Newzoo, with roughly 2.5 billion people playing games each year.
 Gaming is now widespread across all demographic groups.
 Casual mobile games are responsible for the largest portion of this (and 45% of industry revenue) but PC gaming continues to grow (+4% last year) and console gaming was the fastest growing category last year (+13%).

 The big things to watch in gaming this year: cross-platform play, greater focus on social interaction in virtual worlds and the expansion of cloud gaming subscriptions.